dotnet/docs-aspire/docs/database/includes/sql-app-host.md

 ### Add SQL Server resource and database resource

-In your app host project, call <xref:Aspire.Hosting.SqlServerBuilderExtensions.AddSqlServer*> and <xref:Aspire.Hosting.SqlServerBuilderExtensions.AddDatabase*> on the `builder` instance to add a SQL Server resource and SQL Server database resource, respectively.
+In your app host project, call <xref:Aspire.Hosting.SqlServerBuilderExtensions.AddSqlServer*> to add and return a SQL Server resource builder.
+Chain a call to the returned resource build to <xref:Aspire.Hosting.SqlServerBuilderExtensions.AddDatabase*>, to add SQL Server database resource.

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);